Living Out of a Backpack: My Db Backpack Review

 douchebag review

-The reason I chose the 30L Db Hugger is because I really liked the colour.
-Apparently it was inspired by the Norwegian landscapes.
-In the top it says "I think my dog is vegan" I don't know if that's because they know I'm vegan or if it's a coincidence, (but just for the record dogs can be vegan - you have to make sure they're getting the right nutrients, like with any animal (including humans).
-And although people who have vegan dogs get a bad rep I think that's unfair when most dogs are fed e-numbers out of a can... but that's a rant for my other website veganvstravel.com..
-I haven't written it yet, but I did write a post about being a vegan and a douchebag.)
+And although people who have vegan dogs get a bad rep, I think that's unfair when most dogs are fed e-numbers out of a can... but that's a rant for my other website www.VeganVsTravel.com...
+I haven't written it yet, but I did write a post over there about being a vegan and a douchebag.)

 db backpack review

-Last but not least, after we trialled the bag a few times moving back and forth across Budapest something miraculous happened.
+Last but not least, after I trialled the bag a few times moving back and forth across Budapest something miraculous happened.
 I say miraculous because I really mean it here.
-I've been struggling with back pain for months, and after wearing this rucksack with my stuff in it, the back pain went??
+I've been struggling with back pain for months, and after wearing this rucksack with my stuff in it, the back pain went?
 It was like it pushed my spine back into place or something, lol.
 I'm not a doctor (if that wasn't already obvious from my last sentence) so please don't think this rucksack will cure your back pain too (I mean, I doubt you were thinking that, but I have to cover my bases), no, I'm just saying, somehow it seems to have cured me and I'm really really grateful, thanks Db!

 Db Rucksack 50L Deep Sea Blue Review